On the web:

 The chaos as an operating principle stems from our realization that the world has operated under the assembly line model since the revolution.
 This was a good model when product development was complicated (needs 10,000 steps) like a car.
 But today, we characterize product development much more as a complex system vs a complicated one.

-The core difference is that in complex systems, you cannot derive causation (doing A will result in B), because there’s just too many inputs going on at the same time.
+The core difference is that in complex systems, you cannot derive causation (doing A will result in B) because there are just too many inputs going on at the same time.
 Users of your product are constantly evolving themselves, being given new versions of your product and about 100 different alternatives every week.
 They have so much choice and low switching costs.

 What’s your favorite interview question to ask a mid-level PM?
 Or a new PM?